 1. Riders shall line up on their assigned Starting Row on a first come basis when directed by the race official.
 No one is permitted on the Start Line until authorized.

-3. GNCC is a dead engine start.
+3. GNCC is a dead engine start (with the exception of Micros).
 When the track is cleared for the start:

 a.
 The blue flag will signal all riders to shut down their engines.

 b.
 30 seconds later the Referee will extend his arm to signal “10 Seconds” before the start of the race.
 At the “10 Seconds” signal, all crew members must step behind the riders.